List of The Bold and the Beautiful characters introduced in the 2010s: The Young and the Restless

 Following the news that Ashland Locke (Robert Newman) faked having cancer, Sally comes clean with Adam and discloses her past of doing the same thing with Wyatt.
 She becomes very supportive of Adam and often tries to guide him in the best, often right direction.
-When Adam loses his temporary position of CEO and position of CO-CEO and her mother Nikki Newman (Melody Thomas Scott) of Newman Enterprises, Sally advises Adam to leave, knowing he will never be fairly treated by his father Victor and the Newmans.
+When Adam loses his temporary position of CEO and position of CO-CEO and his step-mother Nikki Newman (Melody Thomas Scott) of Newman Enterprises, Sally advises Adam to leave, knowing he will never be fairly treated by his father Victor and the Newmans.
 Adam refuses and tells Sally he wants full control of Newman Enterprises, to which Sally agrees to help.
 Later, Sally sees Victoria at Society and tries to persuade her to take her ex-husband Ashland back.

 Victoria eventually caves into her feelings and takes Ashland back, angering Victor and leading to a massive feud between the two.
 Victoria leaves her CEO position at Newman Enterprises, paving the way for Adam to take over.
 Sally then takes Adam's place as the new CEO of Newman Media.
 Sally also offers her previous Job as COO to Chloe when Chloe starts to have problems with Chelsea on their new start-up with Lauren.

 Adam and Sally's position at Newman becomes jeopardized when Victoria reveals that she staged everything to gain Ashland's trust and retrieve the remaining $250 million of the $500 million that was paid out to him by Victor.
 Adam becomes infuriated knowing that Victoria will come back for her CEO position.
 Victor reinstates Victoria and his wife Nikki as co-CEOs of Newman Enterprises with Nick (Joshua Morrow) returning as the company's new COO.

 At Chancellor Park, Jack sees a frustrated Sally sitting on the bench.
 She vents out her frustrations to Jack about how badly Victor and the rest of the Newman family continue to mistreat Adam.
 Jack tells her that the Newmans have always been complicated, as Victor tends to constantly manipulate his children.
 He tells Sally that he is happy that she and Adam found each other, but warns her that Adam tends to overreact when emotionally wounded and that Sally should take care of herself.

 Sally returns to her office, seeing Adam in his dark state.
 She offered to take back her position as COO if Adam wanted his CEO position at Newman Media back.
 Adam refuses and reassures her that he has the intention of taking it back and wants her to have it.
 She knows that Adam had recently talked to Ashland and pleaded with him not to let Ashland exploit his anger and go down the path of revenge against the Newmans, as it will backfire.
 Adam decides to leave Newman Media.